westofengland-ca/weca_qgis_release_notes/README.md

 * travel to work data
 * carbon data, carbon.place (data added 14/06/23 as creds.pbcc_lsoa_lep, but due to number of columns in dataset, risk of project slowdown until QGIS 3.32.0 software release)
 * flood projection polygons, if not RoFRS or RoFSW existing datasets
+* New housing development sites from UAs (2023/24 update)